-Activity within Principle A in 2023/24
+Activity within Principle A in 2024/25

-- 98% of our Borough Members have received Code of Conduct training and 75% of Parish Members. - The Council holds Members to account for their behaviour by addressing allegations of breaches of the Member Code of Conduct, of which there were seven Code of Conduct complaints against Borough Council Members.
-There were 17 Code of Conduct complaints made against Parish Councillors.
-None proceeded to formal investigation.
-None involved allegations of fraud or corruption. - The Constitution contains a protocol for Member and Officer relationships. - The new starter induction programme includes a meeting with the Council's General Management Team to discuss the Council's Corporate Values.
-Every new employee undertakes a training course relating to the employee code of conduct which includes the Nolan principles, and ethical issues for example relating to declaration of gifts and hospitality and conflicts of interest. - The Council collects data relating to its workforce and reviews this through the Annual Workforce Profile to identify any inequity, unfairness or prejudice in recruitment procedures or the operation of other HR practices, and as required by law published information regarding its gender pay gap.
+- 98% of our Borough Members have received Code of Conduct training and 75% of Parish Members. - The Council holds Members to account for their behaviour by addressing allegations of breaches of the Member Code of Conduct, of which there were six Code of Conduct complaints against Broxtowe Borough Council Members.
+There were nine Code of

+- Conduct complaints made against Parish Councillors.
+None proceeded to formal investigation, and none involved allegations of fraud or corruption. - The Constitution contains a protocol for Member and Officer relationships. - The New Starter Induction Programme includes a meeting with the Council's General Management Team to discuss the Council's Corporate Values.
+Every new employee undertakes a training course relating to the Employee Code of Conduct which includes the Nolan principles, and ethical issues for example relating to declaration of gifts and hospitality and conflicts of interest. - The Council collects data relating to its workforce and reviews this through the annual Workforce Profile to identify any inequity, unfairness or prejudice in recruitment procedures or the operation of other HR practices, and as required by law published information regarding its gender pay gap.
 The Annual Employee Survey also asks employees to indicate whether they are aware of the Council's values.
-In the 2023/24 survey, 89% of employees were aware of the Council's values; and 84% of employees understood how the Council's vision and values related to the work they do - an increase of 3% over the previous year's results.
+In the 2024/25 survey, 92% of employees were aware of the Council's values; and 89% of employees understood how the Council's vision and values related to the work they do - an increase of 3% and 5% respectively over the previous year's results. - The latest Workforce Profile was reviewed by the General Management Team and reported to Cabinet in September 2024. - An annual complaints report is presented to the Governance Audit and Standards Committee in addition to Cabinet.

-- The latest Workforce Profile was reviewed by the General Management Team and reported to Cabinet in September 2023. - An annual complaints report is presented to the Governance, Audit and Standards Committee.
-The report provides details, in particular, of those complaints that are referred to the Ombudsman and where improvements to systems and processes have been made as a result of complaints.
-Any complaints where a financial settlement is appropriate, or has been made, are also reported in detail to this Committee.
-Arrangements for reporting have been reviewed in accordance with the Housing Ombudsman's recommendations. - Through its Annual Equality and Diversity Report, Members review whether there may be any inequality or unfairness indicated/apparent through the protected characteristics of complaints.
+The report provides details of those complaints that are referred to the Ombudsman and where improvements to systems and processes have been made as a result of complaints.
+Any complaints where a financial settlement is appropriate, or has been made, are also reported in detail.
+Arrangements for reporting have been reviewed in accordance with the Housing Ombudsman's recommendations.

+- Through its Annual Equality and Diversity Report, Members review whether there may be any inequality or unfairness indicated/apparent through the protected characteristics of complaints.
 The report explains in detail the actions taken to promote equality and diversity.
-The Gender Pay Gap figure reported in 2023/24 was 3.66%, compared to 6.06% in 2022/23, this was a reduction of 2.40%. - The Council holds employees to account in respect of their conduct and behaviour.
+The Gender Pay Gap figure reported in 2024/25 was 4.05%, compared to 3.66% in 2023/24. - The Council holds employees to account in respect of their conduct and behaviour.
 Included in the Workforce Profile are figures that show there were nine grievances, four suspensions and one dismissal.
-The Council has a Whistleblowing Policy, of which there were no incidents in 2023/24. - Every employee has an annual appraisal which leads to a learning plan for the coming year. - Due diligence is undertaken in the delivery of contracts, ensuring compliance with financial regulations and the involvement of the appropriate legal counsel.
+The Council has a Whistleblowing Policy, of which there were no reported incidents in 2024/25. - Every employee has an annual appraisal which leads to a learning plan for the coming year. - Due diligence is undertaken in the delivery of contracts, ensuring